You'll be hard-pressed to find someone as passionate about their role as an Operation Smile volunteer as Abdulrazzaq Yongo of Kenya.

 Q: If Operation Smile didn’t exist in your country or places you have worked, what would those patients do?

-A: Without Operation Smile, many people with cleft would have been subjected to a life of stigmatization, meaning they might be forced out of school or not be able to get married.
-Some people with cleft might live as outcasts for their entire life or even die.
+A: Without Operation Smile, many people with cleft conditions would have been subjected to a life of stigmatization, meaning they might be forced out of school or not be able to get married.
+Some people with cleft lip and cleft palate might live as outcasts for their entire life or even die.
 Operation Smile brings them hope and gives them a second chance at life.

 Q: How has volunteering with Operation Smile impacted you professionally and personally?